How to Get a Nepal Visa

 Nepal Visa

-If you are wondering about how to obtain a Nepal visa, then the easiest way to obtain it is at the Tribhuwan International Airport upon your arrival in Nepal or else at the immigration entry point if you are entering through the border of India or Tibet.
+If you are wondering how to obtain a Nepal visa, the easiest way to do so is at Tribhuwan International Airport upon arrival in Nepal or at the immigration entry point if you are entering through the India or Tibet border.

-Note: There are a few countries namely Nigeria, Ghana, Afghanistan, Zimbabwe, Somalia, Cameroon, Ethiopia, Liberia, Palestine, etc. People from these countries do not get a visa from the immigration entry points of Nepal.)
+Note: There are a few countries, including Nigeria, Ghana, Afghanistan, Zimbabwe, Somalia, Cameroon, Ethiopia, Liberia, and Palestine, among others.
+People from these countries do not get visas from Nepal’s immigration entry points.)

-What do you need to obtain a Nepal visa?
+What are the requirements to obtain a Nepalese visa?

 If you are thinking of taking a visa at the airport or immigration entry point, the following are your requirements: